JamesLowther/Audio-Mute/README.md

 ## Other

-This is my first publically released coding project, so bugs are to be expected.
+This is my first publically released coding project.

 Thanks!